ngoyed2/project1/README.md

 - **Query Service (CLI)**: Main interface for user interaction
 - **SQL Validator**: Ensures only safe and valid SQL queries are executed
 - **LLM Adapter**: Converts natural language into SQL queries

+## Running the Project:

+The general overview to run our project is as follows:
+1. Install all dependecies